GliAmanti/ComputerArchitecture_FinalProject_Minimax/README.md

   - "Thunk" from microcode back to standard code,
   - Move data from "user" registers into "microcode" registers and back again.

-  Because these extension instructions reach deeply into the implementation details, they are ignored (converted to NOPs) outside emulation microcode.
+  These instructions are only part of the microcode - you are not required to build an unusual toolchain to use Minimax.

 Resource usage (excluding ROM and peripherals; KU060; 12-bit PC):

-* Minimax: 116 FFs, 481 CLB LUTs
+* Minimax: 191 FFs, 507 CLB LUTs

 Compare to: